eigentaylor/eigentaylor.github.io/_previews/2026-04-02-approval-only.md

 On the surface, RCV seems to be a solution.
 Maybe not as good as some others, but is it actively worse than Choose-one?
 I would argue that it is.

+The most immediate way to see that RCV fails to address vote splitting is to realize that your vote only supports a single candidate at any given time.
+You cannot fix choose-one voting by just iterating elections where you can still only support one candidate.
+But it gets much worse than that.

 [As I have previously argued](../ditch-rcv){:target="_blank"}, RCV actually makes the spoiler problem *worse* in an insidious way.
 Because the promise is that it eliminates vote splitting, when it actually *does not*.
 By pure luck, Republicans have gotten the short end of the stick twice.

 Consider this example: